Warp (video games)

-A warp, also known as a portal or teleporter, is an element in video game design that allows a player character instant travel between two locations or levels.
-Specific area that allow such travel is referred to as warp zone.
+A warp, also known as a portal or teleporter, is an element in video game design that allows a player character to travel instantly between two locations or levels.
+A specific area that allows such travel is referred to as a warp zone.
 A warp zone might be a secret passage, accessible only to players capable of finding it, but they are also commonly used as a primary mean of travel in certain games.
 Warps might be deliberately installed within puzzles, be used to avoid danger in sections of a game that have been previously accomplished, be something a player can abuse for cheating, or be used as a punishment to a player straying from the "correct" path.

 In some games, a player can only use warps to travel to locations they have visited before.
 Because of this, a player has to make the journey by normal route at least once, but are not required to travel the same paths again if they need to revisit earlier areas in the game.
 Finding warp zones might become a natural goal of a gaming session, being used as a checkpoint.

 History

 Though it is unclear which video game first made use of teleportation areas or devices, the element has been traced back to MUDs, where it allowed connected rooms to not be "topologically correct" if necessary.
 A predecessor appears in the board game Cluedo (1949), where secret passages connect the rooms in the corner of the floorplan to each other.
+While developing his game Crystal Castles (1983), Franz Lanzinger watched people play Tempest and having to take long periods of time to get to the level of play they wanted to be at.
+This inspired Lanzinger to include warps in Crystal Castles, to let advanced players get to the more difficult stages early and to keep game time low for more income on a coin-op arcade game.

 The element was later popularized by Super Mario Bros., in which secret areas referred to within the game as warp zones allowed players to skip forward through the game.